Administrative Regulation 1312.3

 - Any documentary or other evidence relating to the alleged conduct

-- Past instances of similar conduct by any alleged offenders
+- Past instances of similar conduct by any alleged offender

 - Past false allegations made by the complainant